ArchitectureNow Article: Motu Kaikoura UpdateBack

 The team has loved the physical aspect to their time in the workshop, as well as the reminder that construction is so mentally challenging.
 Construction education for architects is valuable because it strengthens communication strategies and techniques between all construction team members, and removes elements of the unknown.
 “I don’t know why I was afraid of building so much” commented participant Yenegh Badimayalew, who is now inspired to build her own small dwelling.

 But most rewarding of all is the ability to provide an affordable, well-designed building to a community group who could not afford it.
-Dave Strachan was determined to provide such a building for SGA client the Motu Kaikoura Trust, a non-profit charitable organisation who lost their research centre to arson in 2013.
+Dave Strachan, with Project Architect Maria Hoskings, was determined to provide such a building for SGA client the Motu Kaikoura Trust, a non-profit charitable organisation who lost their research centre to arson in 2013.

-Through clever structuring and creative fund-raising, Dave has brought together teams of people and building methods which has enabled the project to go ahead, after the realisation that traditional design and building processes would render the project unaffordable.
+Through clever structuring and creative fund-raising, Dave and Maria have brought together teams of people and building methods which has enabled the project to go ahead, after the realisation that traditional design and building processes would render the project unaffordable.

 Having a laugh inside the end wall in Week 9.
 Image: A+W•NZ